-The main difference between a Limited Liability Partnership and a Limited Company (Ltd) is that the LLP is taxed as a partnership, therefore no corporation tax.
-In other respects it is very similar to a limited liability company.
+The main difference between a Limited Liability Partnership and a Limited Company (Ltd) is that the LLP is taxed as a partnership, not subject to corporation tax.
+In other respects it is very similar to a limited company.

 The key features of an LLP are: